 Don’t forget to breathe

-To manage your emotions to avoid outburst, and don’t forget to breathe.
+To manage your emotions to avoid outbursts, and don’t forget to breathe.

 A lifetime process

 Remember that emotional intelligence is something that needs to be developed and requires continual improvements.

 “Business is all about the rhythm.
 But it’s the melody that makes a song beautiful.
 Emotional intelligence allows you to untie rhythm and melody.”